-Try and take opportunities to reassure your child that it’s ok to feel nervous and unsure about seeing their friends again.
+Try and take opportunities to reassure your child that it’s ok to feel nervous and unsure about seeing their friends again - which is very much the feeling you would associate with FOGO.
 Remind them that they’ve been at home for a long time with the same people, so feeling a bit strange about spending time with lots of different people is completely understandable.
 Resist the well-meaning urge to say ‘Don’t be silly’ or ‘You’ll be fine’.
 Try and find ways to reassure your child without dismissing the feelings they have shared with you.

 Ease back into it

 Try and make the transition back into socialising a smooth and gradual one.
 Rather than going full pelt with a packed social diary to make up for the last two months, think about giving your child time to adjust slowly.

 After any long break we often feel like we’ve forgotten how to do the things that came easily to us before.
 Your child might feel like they’ve forgotten how to socialise with their friends.
 Remind them that interacting with others is not just based on talking; communication and connection is also based on listening.
 Your child might feel like they have nothing interesting to say, remind them to listen as well and enjoy just being in the company of others.
 It’s also easy to forget the power of a good question; as well as preparing your child with things they want to tell their friends and teachers about, help arm your child with one or two good questions to ask too.